Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 There are two important values on this Touchpoint;

 * Session count (Min), if the value (under "Configured"), is  for example set at 10, and the value of sessions, on the last 5 minutes, is below this number, the status of the Touchpoint will turn red.
+You can change this #, for instance to 20, as your business needs require.
 * Session count (Max), if the value (under "Configured"), is  for example set at 110, and the value of sessions, on the last 5 minutes, is above this number, the status of the Touchpoint will turn red.
-You will see the color of the Stage label turn, from blue, to white.
+You will also see the color of the Stage label turn, from blue, to white.

 ## Subscriptions API (PCC)